Rolling the Stone up the Hill or Focusing on Implementation

 Supporting the Dual Role of Teachers: Technicians and Teachers as Intellectuals

 The Center for Public Education identified two roles teachers have.
 First, teachers are technicians who acquire skills and strategies that they must implement in their classrooms.
 Second, teachers are intellectuals who must continually make judgments and decisions about instruction and students.
-Schools need to provide professional learning and coaching opportunities that support teachers as both technicians and intellectuals.
+Schools need to provide personalized professional learning and coaching opportunities that support teachers as both technicians and intellectuals.
 The charts below from the Center for Public Education’s Report Teaching the Teachers: Effective Professional Development in an Era of High Stakes Accountability show what is necessary.

 I appreciated the opportunities to try new things with my students then reflect upon and solicit opinions from other teachers in a non-threatening manner. — Christine T., Kindergarten Teacher, Colorado